 Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Outpatient substance abuse services No prior authorization required.
-You are covered for services and supplies to treat chemical dependency in an outpatient setting (individual or group \$35 per each individual or group visit.
-50% co-insurance. therapy).
+You are covered for services and supplies to treat chemical dependency in an outpatient setting (individual or group therapy). \$35 co-pay per each individual or group visit.
+50% co-insurance.
 Outpatient surgery, including services provided at hospital outpatient facilities and ambulatory surgical centers \$295 co-pay per visit.
 50% co-insurance.
 When in-network: Prior authorization is required for some services.
 Note: If you are having surgery in a hospital facility, you should check with your provider about whether you will be an inpatient or outpatient.
 Unless the provider writes an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost-sharing amounts for outpatient surgery.
 Even if you stay in the hospital overnight, you might still be considered an "outpatient."
 Over-the-counter (OTC) Medications No prior authorization required.
 The amounts you pay for these services do not apply to your yearly maximum out-of-pocket amount.
 Reimbursement limited to \$100 per calendar year.
 OTC Aspirin, Calcium, and Calcium- Vitamin D combinations.
-No
+No prescription required.

 Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Partial hospitalization services When in-network: Prior authorization is required for services.
-"Partial hospitalization" is a structured program of active psychiatric treatment provided as a hospital outpatient service or by a community mental health center, that is more intense than the care received in your doctor's or therapist's office and is an alternative to inpatient hospitalization. \$35 co-pay per session.
+"Partial hospitalization" is a structured program of active psychiatric treatment provided as a hospital outpatient service or by a community mental health center, that is more intense than the care received in your doctor's or therapist's office and is an alternative to inpatient hospitalization. \$35 co-pay per visit.
 50% co-insurance.
 Physician/Practitioner services, including doctor's office visits No prior authorization required except as noted below.
 Referrals for specialist services are not required.
-Covered services include: Benefits Chart for benefit services are provided du cost-sharing may app propriate sections of this t rules and limits.
-If other tring your visit, additional bly, such as laboratory, edures and tests.
+Covered services include: For each service, see appropriate sections of this Benefits Chart for benefit rules and limits.
+If other services are provided during your visit, additional cost-sharing may apply, such as laboratory, diagnostic procedures and tests.
 Medically-necessary medical care or surgery services furnished in a physician's office, certified ambulatory surgical center, hospital outpatient department, or any other location When in-network: Prior authorization may be required for surgery or treatment services.
-PCP office: \$0 co-pay per visit.
+PCP office: \$10 co-pay per visit.
 Specialist office: \$35 per visit.
-In an ambulatory surgical center, hospital outpatient department, or any other location: See Outpatient surgery.
-50% co-insurance.
-Consultation, diagnosis, and treatment by a specialist When in-network: Prior authorization may be required for surgery or treatment services. \$35 co-pay per visit.
-50% co-insurance.
-Basic hearing and balance exams performed by your specialist, if your doctor orders it to see if you need medical treatment \$35 co-pay per visit.
+In an ambulatory surgical center, hospital outpatient department, or any other location : See Outpatient surgery .
 50% co-insurance.